Intuit Bank Feeds

 }

-• If the Bank Feed Transaction input is valid, transactions will be synced to the accounting system the next time the end user requests updated transactions for this account in QuickBooks by opening the bank account's feed page.
+• If the Bank Feed Transaction input is valid, transactions will be synced to the accounting system the next time the end user requests updated transactions for this account in their Intuit product by opening the bank account's feed page.

 If the job fails, you should retry the POST request after fixing the error described in the job response.